Rape during the occupation of Japan: Silence about rape

+In his 1992 book Tennozan: The Battle of Okinawa and the Atomic Bomb, George Feifer noted that by 1946 there had been fewer than 10 reported cases of rape in Okinawa.
+He explains that it was: "partly because of shame and disgrace, partly because Americans were victors and occupiers".
+Feifer argued: "In all there were probably thousands of incidents, but the victims' silence kept rape another dirty secret of the campaign".

+According to Feifer in his 2001 book The Battle of Okinawa: The Blood and the Bomb, the majority of the likely thousands of rapes were committed in the north, where the campaign was easier and the American troops were not as exhausted as in the south, and it was mostly troops landed for occupation duty who committed rapes.
 Almost all rape victims were silent about what had happened to them, which helped to keep the rapes a "dirty secret" of the Okinawa campaign.
-The main reasons for the women's silence and the low number of reported rapes was, according to George Feifer, the American role as victor and occupiers, and feelings of shame and disgrace.
-According to Feifer, while there were probably thousands of rapes, fewer than 10 rapes were formally reported by 1946 and almost all of those were connected to "severe bodily harm".
+The main reasons for the women's silence and the low number of reported rapes was the American role as victor and occupiers, and feelings of shame and disgrace.
+Of the approximately 10 rapes that were formally reported by 1946, almost all were connected to "severe bodily harm".